sentclose/sentc-docs/docs/src/guide/README.md

 </code-block>
 </code-group>

+#### Module bundler

+The core sdk uses wasm in the browser.

+When you are using a module bundler like webpack and you are not using the browser import then [see here](/guide/module-bundler/) for the module bundler wasm configuration.

 :::

 ::::

-2. Initialize the sdk.
+### Initialize the sdk.
 This checks if the user is logged in and checks the jwt

 :::: tabs type:card